InnovateForVegas/.github/CONTRIBUTING.md

 ## Project Repository Details

 The following are applicable to creative works that are source code or similar and which shall follow common and useful Best Practices for software development, described herein.
-Best Practices not described herein are left to project and repository teams to adopt and use in order to make developming the project and its components productive, educational, and enjoyable.
+Best Practices not described herein are left to project and repository teams to adopt and use in order to make developing the project and its components productive, educational, and enjoyable.

 ### Naming Things